flatcar-archive/flatcar-docs/os/mounting-storage.md

 ## Creating and mounting a btrfs volume file

-Container Linux uses ext4 + overlayfs to provide a layered filesystem for the root partition.
+Flatcar Linux uses ext4 + overlayfs to provide a layered filesystem for the root partition.
 If you'd like to use btrfs for your Docker containers, you can do so with two systemd units: one that creates and formats a btrfs volume file and another that mounts it.

 In this example, we are going to mount a new 25GB btrfs volume file to `/var/lib/docker`.
 One can verify that Docker is using the btrfs storage driver once the Docker service has started by executing `sudo docker info`.
 We recommend allocating **no more than 85%** of the available disk space for a btrfs filesystem as journald will also require space on the host filesystem.